nihallakshmankonchady/performance-test-scripts/resident-services/README.md

 * This Folder contains performance test scripts, test data,summary reports of resident services

-### How to run jmeter scripts for prereg UI scenario
+### How to run jmeter scripts for resident services scenarios
-* Execute the script 01_prereg_bookingfullflow.jmx
+* Execute the script resident_all_scripts.jmx
     1. point the sandbox url to ${BASE_URL}
     2. Modify the thread count as per number of users to be tested
     3. Execute script for 1 user